 Unemployment Rate in New Zealand averaged 5.93 percent from 1985 until 2021, reaching an all time high of 11.20 percent in the third quarter of 1991 and a record low of 3.40 percent in the fourth quarter of 2007.
 This page provides - New Zealand Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Unemployment Rate in New Zealand is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in New Zealand to stand at 8.50 in 12 months time.
-In the long-term, the New Zealand Unemployment Rate is projected to trend around 7.50 percent in 2021 and 5.80 percent in 2022, according to our econometric models.
+Unemployment Rate in New Zealand is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Unemployment Rate is projected to trend around 4.00 percent in 2022, according to our econometric models.